Sexual Harassment by Customers

 Being the victim of sexual harassment by an important customer, client or vendor can cause serious emotional stress.
 Many employees are reluctant to report such abuse out of fear of losing their jobs or ruining their professional and even personal reputations.
 But your employer has an obligation to keep your workplace safe from sexual harassment and to take action to understand and help remedy your situation.
 If your employer instead retaliates against you or ignores you, you may be entitled to recover monetary damages.
 By filing a sexual harassment claim with the proper administrative agency, you can begin the process of enforcing your employment rights.

 Our lawyers possess an ideal combination of passion and skill that has resulted in successful outcomes for thousands of clients.
-Protect your rights to a safe workplace and call New York sexual harassment attorneys at Leeds Brown today at 1-800-585-4658.
+Protect your rights to a safe workplace and call New York sexual harassment attorneys today at 1-800-585-4658.